Last Updated on February 13, 2026 by Suzy McCullough

 Times Table rock stars

-App – Our school is subscribed to this so it’s free for us.
+App – Our school is subscribed to this, so it’s free for us.
 But it’s only £6 for a year.
 For 6+

 Khan Academy

-Online – FREE resources from 4-18 years
+Online – FREE resources for 4-18 years

 Wake-up and Shake-up – GoNoodle

-YouTube – Just search for it and there are lots of fun videos for kids (and you) to join in with to start the day.
+YouTube – Just search for it, and there are lots of fun videos for kids (and you) to join in with to start the day.
 Our favourite is GoNoodle.

 Cosmic Yoga

-Youtube – Yoga for kids.
+YouTube – Yoga for kids.
 I’ve seen this recommended a lot today.
 We will be giving it a go soon

 Earn Blue Peter Badges